Nearly all sessions are now listed - find the schedule below!

 All Levels

-What if the critical threat to democracy right now is the rise of authoritarianism--not polarization?
-If that’s the case, how might we shape the work of D&D to counter this threat and recommit to the growth of a healthier, egalitarian, and pluralistic democracy?
-This working session will engage participants in openly sharing and exploring some of the concerns and challenges for addressing this core question.
-Participants will collaboratively interrogate the basic principles and assumptions for democracy-promoting D&D work, including the questioning of “neutrality,” especially in light of the rising radicalization against democracy.
+What if the critical threat to democracy right now is the rise of authoritarianism - not polarization?
+If so, how might we shape the work of D&D to counter this threat and recommit to the growth of a healthier, egalitarian, and pluralistic democracy?
+This session will engage participants in exploring the concerns and challenges for addressing this core question.
+Participants will collaboratively interrogate the basic principles and assumptions for democracy-promoting D&D work, including the questioning of “neutrality,” especially in light of rising radicalization against democracy.
+Participants will co-develop different practical approaches and strategies for positively addressing these rising threats.

 Eve Daniel Pearlman - CEO; Spaceship Media